NikitaDzer/computational-math/Lab1 - Approximation of derivative/README.md

 # Math Lab 1.
 Approximation of the first derivative
 ### Task
-The task is to calculate an error on step of 5 approximation methods for 5 given functions.
+The task is to calculate an error on step for 5 approximation methods of the first derivative of 5 given functions.

 ### Result
 ##### 1. f(x) = sin(x^2)